 Figure 5 shows the Associations card in graph view for the Host Indicator in the example earlier in this article.
-All of the objects associated to the Host Indicator are considered first-level associations, because they are directly associated to the Indicator or are other Indicators that are associated to the Indicator via a Group.
+All of the objects associated to the primary object (i.e., the object that is the subject of the Details screen and the central node of the associations graph) are considered first-level associations, because they are directly associated to the primary object or are associated via a Group.

 NOTE: If the object, or node, labels do not appear, use the + button at the bottom left to zoom in on the graph.

 The legend in the bottom left corner is a summary of the main color shade that corresponds to each type of object displayed in the graph.
 Hover the cursor over the legend to see a detailed breakdown of colors that correspond to each type of Indicator and Group (Figure 6).

 If the cursor is hovered over one of the objects in the legend, all objects of that type will be highlighted with an orange border in the graph, as shown in Figure 7 for the Adversary object.